klwalker-sb/LUCinLA_stac/LUCinLA_stac/_build/html/_sources/Downloading.md

 ```
 vim CheckLogFiles_dl.job
 ```
-the database path should be pointing to the location of the global processing database for the project:
+The database path should be pointing to the location of the global processing database for the project:
  DBPATH="/raid-cel/r/downspout-cel/paraguay_lc/cell_processing.csv"
-IGNORE contains dates that commonly have errors that we cannot fix at the moment the archive should point to a folder in your homespace where you will archive log files when you are done with them:
+ IGNORE contains dates that commonly have errors that we cannot fix at the moment.
+ The archive should point to a folder in your homespace where you will archive log files when you are done with them:
  ARCHIVE='/home/username/archive/eostac_logs'
  (change username to your username and make the directory if it does not already exist
 ```
 mkdir /home/username/archive/eostac_logs
 ```